project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

 ## Prerequisites

-* API key Authorisation

-* Authorizing Channel ID / Authorizing user for channel
+* Get an API Key to access Sunbird APIs.
+To create an API key refer [How to generate a Sunbird API key](developer-docs/how-to-guide/generate_apikey)

+* Software that can make rest API calls, like curl or POSTMAN

+* Install the server instance of Sunbird.
+For details, refer [Server Installation](developer-docs/server-installation)

+* The root organization and sub-organizations created and their organsationId and root organization’s channel readily available

 * Instrumenting your App for Telemetry and Analytics

-* Telemetry service is enabled
+* Enabling telemetry service

-* Partner/Content App must send Telemetry as per Using Telemetry SDK to record Telemetry.
+* Partner/Content App must send telemetry using Telemetry SDK to record telemetry

 ## Workflow

 The process of streaming and consuming telemetry data uses three core components:
-• Telemetry Policy File: Determines the kind of telemetry data to be generated, at a specified frequency.
+• Telemetry Policy File: Determines the kind of telemetry data to be generated, at a specified frequency

-• Telemetry Encoder: Encapsulates the generated data into the desired format and transfer tothe receiver.
+• Telemetry Encoder: Encapsulates the generated data into the desired format and transfer tothe receiver

-• Telemetry Receiver: It is the remote management system that stores the telemetry data.
+• Telemetry Receiver: It is the remote management system that stores the telemetry data

 ### Pulling and extracting data using data exhaust API